bashpack-project/bashpack/README.md

 * [Systemd](https://systemd.io/) is highly recommanded to benefit all the automations.
 * Bashpack will automatically update itself ([Systemd](https://systemd.io/) installations only).
 * [fwupd](https://github.com/fwupd/fwupd) is installed only if your system is bare-metal (only [Systemd](https://systemd.io/) installations can detect it).
-* Multiple repositories exists, for production usage only the [main](https://github.com/bashpack-project/bashpack) one should be used.
+* Multiple repositories exists.
+For production usage, only the [main](https://github.com/bashpack-project/bashpack) one should be used.
 * Just a funny command: bp man